John Shortland

 John Shortland (5 September 1769 – 21 January 1810) was an officer of the Royal Navy, the eldest son of John Shortland.
 Shortland joined the Royal Navy as a midshipman and went to Quebec in a transport commanded by his father.
 From 1783 to 1787 he served in the West Indies.
 In 1787 he was master's mate in HMS Sirius when the First Fleet sailed for Australia.
 Shortland spent nearly five years in Australia including time on Norfolk Island where Sirius was wrecked in 1790.
 In 1792 he returned to England.

 In 1794 he returned to Australia with the new governor, John Hunter as first lieutenant.

 On 9 September 1797, while on his way to Port Stephens in pursuit of some runaway convicts, Shortland entered the estuary of the Hunter River on which Newcastle, New South Wales is situated.
 During his brief stay, Shortland named the river, though for some years it was often referred to as the Coal River, made the first chart of the harbour in the form of an eye-sketch and collected some samples of coal.
 In a later letter to his father, Shortland predicted that his discovery would prove "a great acquisition to the settlement".

-The suburb of Shortland in Newcastle, and the federal electoral Division of Shortland are named after him.
+The suburb of Shortland in Newcastle, the federal electoral Division of Shortland, and the former Shortland County Council were named after him.

 In 1800 Earl Spencer promoted Shortland to the rank of master and commander.
 Then his friend, Admiral John Schank, a commissioner of the Transport Board, was able to get Shortland appointed to the troopship Pandour as agent of the troops then going to Egypt.